Malina Popivanova

-Malina Popivanova (April 7, 1902, Kočani, Ottoman Empire - July 19, 1954, Tyumen, USSR) - was a prominent Macedonian communist.
+Malina Popivanova (April 7, 1902, Kočani, Ottoman Empire – July 19, 1954, Tyumen, USSR) was a prominent Macedonian communist.

 Personal life

 Popivanova joined the revolutionary movement when she was very young and still in school.
 In 1919, she was arrested by the Bulgarian police during demonstrations in Sofia.
 Her parents and brothers, Ivan and Ceko Popivanov, were also arrested for participating in the same demonstration.

-She was accepted into the League of Communists of Yugoslavia in 1920, in the city of Belgrade, capital of Serbia.
+She was accepted into the League of Communists of Yugoslavia in 1920, in the city of Belgrade.
 She remained there until 1921 and pursued studies in the field of pharmacology.
 She moved to the city of Skopje from 1921 to 1924, and was an active member of the Cultural and Artistic Association, also known as "Abrasevic".

 In the autumn of 1924, she moved to the USSR for schooling under the order of the League of Communists of Yugoslavia, and became the first Macedonian to graduate from Ia.
 M. Sverdlov Communist University in 1928.